William Hayman Cummings

 He is credited in 1855 with linking music adapted from Mendelssohn's Festgesang to Charles Wesley's words "Hark!
 The Herald Angels Sing", which are now universally inextricably linked.
-At the Birmingham Festival he was the last-minute tenor soloist at the premiere of The Masque at Kenilworth (1866) by Arthur Sullivan, taking Mario's place (with only half-an-hour's notice to prepare).
+At the Birmingham Festival he was the last-minute tenor soloist at the premiere of The Masque at Kenilworth (1866) by Arthur Sullivan, taking Giovanni Matteo Mario's place (with only half-an-hour's notice to prepare).
 He was also the tenor soloist there for the premiere of the sacred cantata The Woman of Samaria by William Sterndale Bennett in 1867.

 Cummings founded the Purcell Society in 1876.
 He served as singing professor at the Royal Academy of Music for 15 years beginning in 1879.
 He held strong views on singing and delivered the occasional stern tirade attacking the "pernicious vibrato".
 As late as 1907 he gave an address on "The Culture of the Voice" in which he praised the messa di voce (which was obsolete by then) and, according to the Derby Daily Telegraph of 4 January 1907, administered:

 a crushing rebuke to those who indulge in what is known as the 'tremolo'.
 It is, as the Doctor said, a reprehensible habit.
 Apart from the fact that it mars the beauty of many fine voices, it is, I agree, "a most distressing fault to the auditors, who frequently listen in doubt as to the precise pitch of the note the singer is endeavouring to produce".

 He later became a professor and later the principal of the Guildhall School of Music.
 One of his notable pupils at the school was conductor Bruce Carey.
-He received an honorary Doctorate in Music from Dublin University in 1900 and was made a gentleman of the Chapel Royal.
+He received an honorary doctorate in music from the University of Dublin in 1900 and was made a gentleman of the Chapel Royal.
 In 1902, he published a book on the origins of "God Save the King".